 Interviews: WNYC, W-ABC “Here and Now”, W-NBC News

 Public Programming: Post Civil War Brooklyn with Carla Peterson, University of Maryland-College Park, C-SPAN, January 2014

 Collaboration: Brooklyn Historical Society, Weeksville Heritage Center, & Irondale Ensemble Project.
 Exhibit Design: Matter Practice Architecture, Pure+Applied, Potion Design.
-Dr. Manisha Sinha, Professor of Afro-American Studies, University of Massachusetts-Amherst served as lead scholar.
+Dr. Manisha Sinha now James L. and Shirley A. Draper Chair in American History at the University of Connecticut (then Professor of Afro-American Studies, University of Massachusetts-Amherst) served as lead scholar.